Verner Z. Reed

-Verner Z. Reed (October 13, 1863 – April 20, 1919) was an American capitalist, mediator, lecturer, and author.
+Verner Zevola Reed (October 13, 1863 – April 20, 1919) was an American capitalist, mediator, lecturer, and author.
 He became one of Colorado's most important and enterprising pioneers and played an important role in Colorado's early history and became one of the state's wealthiest citizens.

 Early life

 Verner Zevola Reed was born in Richland County, Ohio on October 13, 1863.
 He grew up on an Iowa farm and helped his father support the family of thirteen children.
 He developed a literary talent and attended two terms at the Eastern Iowa Normal School.

 Career

 Business

 After a brief period working as a journalist for the Chicago Tribune, he moved with his half-brother who sought tuberculosis treatment in Colorado Springs, Colorado.
 He began writing promotional brochures for tourists.
 He then owned and operated a real estate office.
 Realizing the need for housing for the growing city, he built and sold small houses.
 He brought the rest of his family to Colorado, and his father and brother, Hugh and Raymond, joined him in the real estate business in 1890.
 The firm was named Reed Brothers.
 Five years later, Reed consolidated his private holdings into Reed Building and expanded his business across the state.
 He sold his share of Reed Brothers.

 In 1893, he promoted Cripple Creek, Colorado in the wake of its gold rush.
 He was involved primarily in various silver and copper mining operations in Colorado through the turn-of-the-century.
 In 1901, he earned a $1 million commission from the sale of Winfield Scott Stratton's Independence Mine to an English syndicate, and having made his fortune in minerals, he subsequently invested in real estate in and around Colorado Springs, Colorado and through ventures such as the Western Sugar Land Company.
 In the early years of the twentieth century, he and his wife, Mary, sailed for Europe, where they lived for more than a decade in Paris, Rome and the South of France.
 After his return to America in 1913, he continued to expand his fortune with the accumulation of oil fields in Wyoming.
 Over his career, he was also involved in banking, manufacturing, ranching, land reclamation, and irrigation enterprises in Colorado, Wyoming, and other states.